 In the absence of other major passenger airports close to Sydney, Sydney Airport would be the only option for servicing this demand.
 By 2035, Sydney Airport would need to accommodate close to 80 million passengers a year; which is equivalent to around 430,000 annual aircraft movements and represents a 50 per cent increase on movements in 2010.
-The Joint Study found that due to capacity constraints at and around Sydney Airport, it would not be able to accommodate all of the forecast demand.
+The Joint Study found that due to capacity constraints, Sydney Airport would not be able to accommodate all of the forecast demand.